IronBlood/coding-agent-image/README.md

 The shared base image is built from [Dockerfile.base](./Dockerfile.base).
 It:

-- uses `node:24-trixie-slim`, providing the Node.js runtime needed by Pi
+- uses `node:24-trixie-slim`, providing the Node.js runtime needed by npm-installed agents
 - installs `bash`, `git`, `sed`, `awk`, `ripgrep`, `ca-certificates`, and `curl`
 - installs Claude Code with the official installer
-- installs Pi globally through npm
+- installs Pi, Codex CLI, GitHub Copilot CLI, and Gemini CLI globally through npm
 - copies the real Claude binary into a global location
-- exposes `claude` and `pi` on `PATH`
+- exposes `claude`, `pi`, `codex`, `copilot`, and `gemini` on `PATH`
 - disables Claude auto-updates through a wrapper

 This image is intended to be built in CI and published to GHCR.